 Bake 25 to 30 minutes or until set around the edges but still loose in the center.
-The cooking time will depend largely on the size of the custard cups you are using, but begin checking at a half hour and check back regularly.
+The cooking time will depend largely on the size of the custard cups you are using and the altitude you are at.
+Begin checking at a half hour and check back regularly.
 When the center of the custard is just set, it will jiggle a little when shaken, that is when you can remove it from the oven.
 If using a digital instant-read thermometer, inserted in the centers.
 It should register 160 degrees F. Begin checking temperature about 5 minutes before recommended time.

 This is the type of cooking and meat thermometer that I prefer and use in my cooking.
 I get many readers asking what cooking/meat thermometer that I prefer and use in my cooking and baking.
 I, personally, use the Thermapen Thermometer shown in the photo on the right.
 Originally designed for professional users, the Super-Fast Thermapen Thermometer is used by chefs all over the world.

 Remove from oven and immediately remove cups from water bath; cool on wire rack until room temperature.
 Cover with plastic wrap, and refrigerate at least 2 hours or up to 2 days.